crapbagaah/crapbagaah/README.md

 # Hi there, I'm Saheli 👋

-I am a frontend developer currently pursuing B.Tech in Computer Science with a specialization in Information Security.
-I love to explore new technologies and leverage them to solve real-life problems.
+<span style="color: blue; font-weight: bold; font-size: 20px;">I am a frontend developer currently pursuing B.Tech in Computer Science with a specialization in Information Security.
+I love to explore new technologies and leverage them to solve real-life problems.</span>

 ---